Alec-Nelson/GobblerExchange/README.md

   - Check for special characters
   - Check for correct format (like the time/date)
 - Whiteboard (Greg)
-- PDF view preview for notes before downloading
+- PDF view preview for notes before downloading (Megan)
 - User must join/create a group when they create an account (Alec)
 - Ability to add/invite users to a group when a user creates a group (Alec)
 - Sorting forum posts via dropdown (Alec)
-- Put pinned posts at the top (Megan)
 - Make entering the dates user-friendly (https://jqueryui.com/datepicker/) (Megan)
 - Scalability (only looks good on desktop/laptop screens for now) (Front-end team)
 - View past events (Megan)